By Mark Edmondson, Principal Data Engineer, Devoteam.

 If you buy me a drink I will talk at length about how OpenAI, Google, Meta and Microsoft are interacting within this space, what the future may hold and what we can do already, but to keep a tight scope for this blog post I will share how I’ve made Edmonbrain: a chat-bot powered by LLMs that can talk about my own private data.
 As to the rest of the conversation about LLMs, I will for now only say I think I’m 20-50% more productive in developing ideas thanks to them, and that I do believe we are at a place where the nature of work will change as a result once that is applied more generally throughout the population.
 Naturally, Edmonbrain was very much LLM assisted and it was amazing to work with.

-- No authentication keys – use Google metadata to auth for ease of use and security
+- No authentication keys: Use Google metadata for easy and secure access.

 - Large Language Model (LLM) – the “brain” that will respond to the text you send in.
 This is the magic that enables everything else.
 It supplies the intrinsic language understanding that was lacking in previous bots, and advanced LLMs can be like conversing to a knowledgeable individual